8:00-8:30am: Registration and Breakfast

 Learning Objectives:

-1. Review and recognize key features of atopic dermatitis in pediatric populations
+- Assess and recognize key features of atopic dermatitis and mimickers in pediatric populations

 Dr. Cathryn Sibbald